Nicky Henson

 Nicholas Victor Leslie Henson (12 May 1945 – 15 December 2019) was a British actor.

 Early life

 Henson was born in London, the son of Harriet Martha (née Collins) and comedian Leslie Henson, a few days after VE Day, hence his middle name, Victor.
-Adam Henson, a farmer and regular presenter on BBC TV's Countryfile, was Henson's nephew; being the son of Nicky's brother Joe Henson.
+Adam Henson, a farmer and regular presenter on BBC TV's Countryfile, is Henson's nephew; being the son of Nicky's brother Joe Henson.

 He attended St. Bede's Prep School in Eastbourne and Charterhouse in Godalming.
-He trained as a stage manager at RADA and first appeared on stage himself as a guitarist.
+He entered the stage management course at RADA being below the minimum age for the acting course, to which he transferred as planned the following year.
+He first appeared on stage himself as a guitarist.
 As a member of the Young Vic Company, he played Pozzo in Samuel Beckett's Waiting for Godot.

 Career

 Television

 Henson appeared in various television roles, including guest roles in Fawlty Towers, Minder, Boon, Inspector Morse, A Touch of Frost, Heartbeat, After You've Gone, Lovejoy and Doctors.
 In 1990 he played the doctor in the BBC’s adaptation of Kingsley Amis’ Ghost story The Green Man.
 He played the eponymous hero in Shine on Harvey Moon when the series was revived in 1995.

 In 2005, he played Hugo, an antiques dealer, in Bad Girls.
 In February 2006, Henson joined the cast of EastEnders, playing Jack Edwards.
 Henson left the production towards the end of the year due to health problems.

 Henson played three different characters in the police drama series The Bill, the first in 1991, the second in 1998, and the third in 2007.
 In 2010, he appeared as Charles Grigg, a former acquaintance of Carson the butler, in an episode of Downton Abbey and appeared in two episodes in 2013.

 He also played Randolph Mepstead, the older brother of David Jason's character in the pilot episode of the mid-1970s series Lucky Feller.

 Henson played the role of Mr Johnson in the Fawlty Towers episode "The Psychiatrist".
 He stated that despite his 50 years of professional acting, his tombstone will probably read "Here lies Nicky Henson – he was in one episode of Fawlty Towers".
 He was paid a modest appearance fee and he was told he might earn the same again in repeats fees.